 All uploaded files must be SCORM 1.2, SCORM 2004, or AICC compliant and in a zip file.
 Note: Currently, SCORM 2004 3rd edition is implemented.
 Backward compatibility is generally expected, and thus courses published in 2nd edition is likely to work properly, but it is advised that courses are created using SCORM 2004 3rd edition.

 Up to 100 AICC courses or 250MB of SCORM courses can be zipped together and uploaded.
 Individual SCORM courses which exceed 250 MB in size may require upload by Cornerstone.
-Consult Global Product Support (GPS) about creating a work order request.
+Consult Global Customer Support about creating a work order request.

 To create a new online course:

-- Go to or .
-Then, click the link.
+- Go to Create New Publication link. or .
+Then, click the

-- Go to .
-Then, click the button and click the link.
+- Go to Online Class link. .
+Then, click the button and click the

 Administrators can only access the Course Publisher if they have been granted a content license and they have the proper permissions.
 A content license can be granted on the Manage Licenses page.
 See Manage Licenses.